-During our recent trip to Langkawi we had the good fortune to be invited to watch the Malaysian Cultural Show at the Aseania Resort & Spa located at Pantai Tengah.
+During our recent trip to Langkawi we had the good fortune to be invited to one of the most interesting places in Langkawi, the Malaysian Cultural Show at the Aseania Resort & Spa located at Pantai Tengah.

 Pantai Tengah, which basically means Tengah Beach, is a little more laid back than where we were staying at Pantai Cenang.
+We stayed at the Meritus Pelangi Resort & Spa which is a short walk away.
 The Aseania is quite a large hotel with a grand entrance to a huge foyer which leads through to the resort swimming pool with water slide.
 The resort has 217 rooms and contains it’s very own little water park for kids, enough to keep them entertained for hours!

 At this dinner we were lucky enough to have the General Manager of Aseania Resort & Spa join us.
 It was during this meal that he invited us to return the next night for the buffet dinner and cultural show.
 The cultural show held at the Aseania Resort is the only one in Langkawi and tells the rich history of Malaysia through dance.
 First though, we got to enjoy a buffet dinner on the boss.